efellemedia/docs/reference/glide.md

 # Glide

+> The following documentation was taken straight from the [source](http://glide.thephpleague.com/) with minor modifications.
+It has been copied here for your convenience.

 Glide is a wonderfully easy on-demand image manipulation library written in PHP.
 Its straightforward API is exposed via HTTP, similar to cloud image processing services like [Imgix](http://www.imgix.com/) and [Cloudinary](http://cloudinary.com/).
 Glide leverages powerful libraries like [Intervention Image](http://image.intervention.io/) (for image handling and manipulation) and [Flysystem](http://flysystem.thephpleague.com/) (for file system abstraction).

 ## Quick Reference